 You have multiple surgical options.
-Sometimes you get laparoscopic surgery where they can do a colon resection, but due to my Crohn’s and history of inflammation of the colon, they had me do an open surgery.
+Sometimes you get laparoscopic surgery, where they can do a colon resection.
+Due to my Crohn’s and history of inflammation of the colon, they had me do an open surgery.

 They cut me from the mid-chest area down to the very tip of my vaginal area.
 They opened me up and realized that they couldn’t just do a colon resection.

 Usually depending on your stage, it’s different with different options.

 Quite a few people with rectal cancer — since my tumor was in my rectum as well — a lot of the surgical standards are they take a part of your inside.
 Then they make an opening on either your right or left side, and they call it a stoma.
 It’s a diversion from your intestines.

 Essentially, your inside are on your outside, and there’s a bag attached to them.
 That’s where your waste flows.
 Instead of going from your mouth into the toilet, it now goes into this either ileostomy or colostomy bag.

 That is in an effort for your body to heal.
 You just had this major surgery; everything has to heal.
 Then the next surgery, which is what I had, is to put you back together.
 Then that ileostomy is reversed.

 Because I had had Crohn’s since I was 12 years old, the amount of inflammation they found on my colon when they opened me up, my colon sort of fell apart in their hands.
 My surgical wishes were to have a J-pouch if possible.
 I did not want to have an ileostomy.

 Since they took out my whole colon, they couldn’t do a colostomy bag.
 They could do a temporary ileostomy, take what was left in my abdominal area, and stretch it to make something called a J-pouch.